yashh-ys/shellscript_aws_list_2/README.md

 A script that lists the AWS resources.

-Change the permission of the .sh file as required.

-Resources can listed using,
+Resources can be listed using,
 ./<.sh file name> <region> <aws_service>